Deployment

 See this [blog post](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your React app to Amazon Web Services S3 and CloudFront.

-Install the Surge CLI if you havenโ€™t already by running npm install -g surge.
-Run the surge command and log in you or create a new account.
+Install the Surge CLI if you haven’t already by running `npm install -g surge`.
+Run the `surge` command and log in you or create a new account.

-When asked about the project path, make sure to specify the build folder, for example:
+When asked about the project path, make sure to specify the `build` folder, for example:

 project path: /path/to/project/build